A configuration space for equivariant connective K-homology: The configuration space

-This is allow us to conclude that the previous geometric description of the configuration space of finite subsets, when each element of the set is labeled by a finite dimensional subspace of $\hu_G$, may be endowed with a $G$-action in the following way: } $\square$ \end{rem} Consider the category of pairs $(X,A)$ where $X$ is a based $G$-CW-complex and $A$ a closed $G$-ANR, which means that there exists a $G$-open set $U\supseteq A$ such that $U$ is a weak $G$- deformation retract of $A$.
-This category is equivalent to the category of the pairs with homotopy type of $G$-CW-pairs (\cite{mit83}); we denote this category by $CW^{(2)}_G$.
-We define a family of covariant functors from $CW^{(2)}_G$ to the category of $\Z$-graded abelian groups
+We denote by $CW^{(2)}_G$ the category of pairs $(X,A)$ where $X$ is a $G$-CW-complex and $A$ a closed $G$-ANR, which means that there exists a $G$-open set $U\supseteq A$ such that $U$ is a weak $G$- deformation retract of $A$.
+In \cite{mit83} is proved that $CW^{(2)}_G$ is naturally equivalent to the category of $G$-CW-pairs. \begin{defin} We define a family of covariant functors from $CW^{(2)}_G$ to the category of $\Z$-graded abelian groups.
+Let $(X,A)\in CW^{(2)}_G$ and suppose that $X$ is $G$-connected.
+Note that $(X/A, A/A)$ is a based $G$-space.
+We define the functors